photovoltex/tauri-interop/README.md

 For that we can move the templates `greet` command defined in `src-tauri/src/lib.rs` into our new `common` crate.
 For that we need to add a new module (will be referred as `cmd` or `cmd.rs` later).
-This is necessary because of a restriction how the collection of commands and the command definition works from `tauri`.
-The important detail is, that as long as the commands are not defined in `lib.rs` the restriction are neglectable.
-Regardless the restrictions we need to modify the `greet` command slightly by making it public and replacing `tauri::command` with `tauri_interop::command`.
+This is necessary because of a restriction how the commands by `tauri` work.
+The restriction is described here in the [Second Note](https://tauri.app/develop/calling-rust/#basic-example).
-`tauri_interop::command` is a wrapper for `tauri::command` when compiling to the host target, but will generate wasm bindings when compiling to wasm.
+Regardless the restrictions we need to modify the `greet` command slightly by making it public and replacing `tauri::command` with `tauri_interop::command`. `tauri_interop::command` is a wrapper for `tauri::command` when compiling to the host target, but will generate wasm bindings when compiling to wasm.

 With that done, our main binary can't find the `greet` command anymore to include in the `tauri::generate_handler!` macro.
 To resolve this we need to call the `tauri_interop::collect_commands!()` macro at the end of the file, where we